Ronald Acuña Jr. Preview, Player Props: Braves vs. Cardinals

-Ronald Acuna Jr. -- with a slugging percentage of .689 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves against the St. Louis Cardinals, with Miles Mikolas on the mound, on September 5 at 7:20 PM ET.
+Ronald Acuna Jr. -- with an on-base percentage of .347 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the St. Louis Cardinals, with Dakota Hudson on the mound, on September 6 at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Dodgers.
+In his previous game he had a hitless showing (0-for-5 with an RBI) against the Cardinals.

 Ronald Acuña Jr. Game Info & Props vs. the Cardinals